-New Resources Consulting’s Managed Services Group provides essential assistance to businesses and organizations nationwide.
+New Resources Consulting’s Co-managed Services Group provides essential assistance to businesses and organizations nationwide.
 The healthcare industry, especially as of recently, requires meticulous care administered by experienced and passionate professionals.

 NRC: Can you tell us about a specific problem you faced and how NRC helped you get where you needed to be?